-Source: Ministry of Interior, answer to parliamentary request 15846XXVII.
-GP, 21 November 2023, available in German at: https://shorturl.at/1RcIP.
+Source: Ministry of Interior, answer to parliamentary request 635/XXVIII.
+GP, 19 May 2025, available in German here.

 Statistics on the number of initiated cases of protection status ceased/withdrawn by the BFA at first instance re. subsidiary protection statuses